dojo/docs/dojox/calendar.rst

 ```````````

 The column can display several sub columns in a column displaying a day.

-This is useful to show several calendar for example.
+This is useful to show several calendars for example.

 .. image :: calendar/subColumns.png